yiyeum/Android-App-1-Number-Guessing/README.md

 # Android app practice 1 : Number guessing game
 ### A Simple game for guessing my marriage age.

+* #### Purpose of this practice
+     1. Mainly to practice if statement.
+     2. Also, Toast message, parseInt(), and try & catch.

 * #### How to play
      1. Insert my age.
      2. Insert the age I want to marry.